getAlby/nwc-mcp-server/README.md

 environments `NWC_CONNECTION_STRING=nostr+walletconnect://your_key_here` (create the whole line in a text editor and paste it in, since the password field cannot be switched to plaintext)

 See the [N8N paid chat workflow](examples/n8n-paid-chat) for a full example

+## Modes

+### STDIO

+By default NWC MCP Server runs locally in `STDIO` mode.

+### HTTP

+You can set the following environment variable: `MODE=HTTP` which will enable Streamable HTTP (`http://localhost:3000/mcp`) and SSE (`http://localhost:3000/sse` Note: SSE is deprecated).

+HTTP requires bearer authorization, where the token is a wallet's NWC connection secret.

 ## From Source